List of EastEnders characters introduced in 2015: Paul Coker

-Jade Green
+Jade Masood

-Jade Green, played by Amaya Edward, is the daughter of Shabnam Masood (Rakhee Thakrar) and Dean Wicks (Matt Di Angelo).
+Jade Masood (also Green), originally played by Amaya Edward, is the daughter of Shabnam Masood (Rakhee Thakrar) and Dean Wicks (Matt Di Angelo).
 She first appears on 12 June 2015.
+On 2 December 2023, it was confirmed that Jade would make a return to the show, with the role recast to Elizabeth Green.
+She appeared in 35 episodes between 11 December 2023 and 25 April 2024.

 She was conceived during a one-night stand in 2008 and Shabnam named her Roya and gave her up for adoption.
 However, she was fostered, not adopted and Dean's mother, Shirley Carter (Linda Henry), tracks Jade down after being given her address by Shabnam's father, Masood Ahmed (Nitin Ganatra).

-Shabnam decides she wants to be part of Jade's life, following the death of her son, Zaair Kazemi.
+Shabnam decides she wants to be part of Jade's life, following the stillbirth of her son, Zaair Kazemi.
 Shabnam and her husband, Kush Kazemi (Davood Ghadami) go into a custody battle with Jade's grandparents, Shirley and her boyfriend Buster Briggs (Karl Howman).
 However, Shabnam decides she is not ready to raise Jade as she is still grieving for Zaair and is persuaded not to go for custody.
 Shirley and Buster gain custody of Jade, but after Dean is arrested for attempted rape, they give full custody to Shabnam and she and Jade leave together for a fresh start on 5 February 2016.

-In 2017, Jade's uncle Mick Carter (Danny Dyer) send her an invitation for his wife Linda Carter's (Kellie Bright) 40th birthday, but Shirley told him that Jade and Shabnam cannot make it due to flight conflicts.
+In 2017, Jade's uncle Mick Carter (Danny Dyer) sends her an invitation for his wife Linda Carter's (Kellie Bright) 40th birthday, but Shirley tells him that Jade and Shabnam cannot make it due to flight conflicts.

+In 2023, Dean returns to Walford and reveals that Jade is in urgent need of a lung transplant due to her cystic fibrosis and may not live for much longer.
+Jade returns to the Square shortly after in search of Dean.
+At first, she rebuffs him due to his absence through much of her life.
+She bonds with Gina Knight (Francesca Henry) who gifts Jade her bracelet.
+Just as it seems that Jade and Dean are breaking ice, Linda announces that Dean raped her, which shocks Jade.
+She tells Dean she wants nothing to do with him and leaves.